+Incomplete Grade Agreement Form

+NAME OF STUDENT PID

+(Last) (First)

+For reasons beyond his/her control the student requirements of the course listed below within complete the

+COURSE

-Incomplete Grade Agreement Form NAME OF STUDENT PID PID (First) (Last) For reasons beyond his/her control the student listed above was unable to complete the requirements of the course listed below within the regular time limits.
-COURSE \\\\ (Call number) (Course number and title) (Sec.
-No.) (Cr.
-Hrs) COURSE INSTRUCTOR SEMESTER YEAR Reasons for course requirements not being completed: If these course requirements, as stated above, are completed on or before (Month) (Day) \\\\\ (Year) \\\\ they will be evaluated.
-These evaluations will then be combined with previously completed course work evaluations, and a final semester grade will be recorded for the student by the instructor with the School of Nursing.
-Such grade change will be recorded by the instructor within one month after receiving the completed course requirements, as listed above, from the student.
-If the course work assignments as listed above are not completed and turned in to the instructor by the this same date (Month) \\\\\(Day) \\\ (Year) \\\\\, the temporary grade of "incomplete" will be removed and the alternate grade (F) or U (Unsatisfactory) originally assigned by the instructor will be placed on the permanent record as a final letter grade of whatever grade is earned upon completion.
-I have read the requirements and stipulations of this document and agree to abide by its provisions.
-STUDENT Date (Signature) COURSE INSTRUCTOR \\\\\ Date \\\\\ GRADUATE COORDINATOR \\\\\ Date \\\\\
+COURSE (Call number) (Course n number and title) (Sec.
+N (Cr.
+Hrs

+COURSE INSTRUCTOR SEMESTER YEAR

+Reasons for course requirements not being con npleted:

+If these course requirements, as stated above, a (Day) (Year) they will combined with previously completed course we recorded for the student by the instructor with the recorded by the instructor within one month affilisted above, from the student.
+If the course we and turned in to the instructor by the this same (Year), the temporary grade of "incomor U (Unsatisfactory) originally assigned by the as a final letter grade of whatever grade is earn I have read the requirements and stipulations of STUDENT (Signature) be evaluated.
+These evaluated ork evaluations, and a final state School of Nursing.
+Such the School of Nursing.
+Such the receiving the completed ork assignments as listed about the (Month) tions will then be semester grade will be grade change will be course requirements, as ove are not completed(Day) the alternate grade (F) in the permanent record

+COURSE INSTRUCTOR (Signature) Date

+(Signature)

+Date

+(Signature)